jkugalde/Anet-A8-Upgrade/README.md

 SK8 shaft support seat | 2
 Corner bracket | 22
 Rubber foots | 4
-Printed attachment | 5
+End Cap foot attachment | 5

 NOTE1: The extra printed attachment is to cover the sharp corners of the aluminium profile that hols the screen.

 NOTE2: The small beams could be smaller, like 3 cm smaller.

-NOTE3: That extra beam for the LCD is temporal, ai it will be held by the enclosure in the future.
+NOTE3: That extra beam for the LCD is temporal, as it will be held by the enclosure in the future.

 ## 3D Printed parts